vasilakisfil/Introspected-REST/README.md

 However we feel that overloading the Link relation type as we discuss in the next question is not the right way.

 + ADD LICENSE
++ add deprecations, querying language microtype reference in prototype
++ maybe add a Considerations equivelent to the same ?